yzf750/tools/snmp-scan/README.md

-Scans a CIDR address for SNMP community strings
+Scans a CIDR address using specified SNMP community string

 Good for finding defaults and creating quick screenshots for reports